WeWork boss’s move to extract cash adds to red flags before IPO

 Manifold’s thinly-veiled barb at the Swedes

-Building materials giant CRH confirmed on Tuesday that it was selling its low-margin European distribution business to private equity firm Blackstone for €1.64 billion payable in cash.
-It should cut the group’s net debt to 1.7 times earnings before interest, tax, depreciation and amortisation (ebitda) by the year end, from 2, currently.
+Building materials giant CRH confirmed on Tuesday that it was selling its low-margin European distribution business to private equity firm Blackstone for €1.64 billion, payable in cash.
+It should cut the group’s net debt to 1.7 times earnings before interest, tax, depreciation and amortisation (ebitda) by the year end, from two currently.

 One can’t help but think that Manifold had Swedish activist investor Cevian, which disclosed an almost 3 per cent stake in CRH in February, at the forefront of this thoughts as he penned that line.